OGStudio/site-opengamestudio/en/news/2021-01-30_gitjs-intro.md

 **1. CORS**

 To be able to publish changes to Git, we have to meet CORS restrictions.
-Currently major services [do not allow to publish Git changes easily][cors], so one would have to use either a proxy, or a personal Git service.
+Currently, major services [do not allow to publish Git changes easily][cors], so one would have to use either a proxy, or a personal Git service.

-**2. Full screen surfing on mobile**
+**2. Full-screen surfing on mobile**

-Nowadays browsers collapse navigation and other controls when you scroll a page that doesn't fit into available space.
-This leaves the space at the top and the bottom of the screen free of controls, but still unusable for touches, because these touches bring those controls back.
-Such a behaviour is very inconvenient for games.
+Nowadays, browsers collapse navigation and other controls when you scroll a page that doesn't fit into available space.
+This leaves the space at the top and the bottom of the screen free of controls but still unusable for touches because these touches bring those controls back.
+Such behaviour is very inconvenient for games.

-Mahjong solitaire works around that problem by supporting portrait mode: one can shift the field left/right.
-However, such a solution has its own drawbacks: one cannot see the field at a single glance, that makes the game harder to play.
+Mahjong solitaire works around that problem by supporting portrait mode: you can shift the field left/right.
+However, such a solution has its own drawbacks: one cannot see the field at a single glance, which makes the game harder to play.

 # Plans

-[nCKOB][псков] mentioned earlier will become a GitJS application.
+[nCKOB][псков] mentioned earlier will be rewritten as GitJS application.
 This would allow anyone to create statically generated sites without leaving a browser.
 We'll see how this goes.

 PS: The first image is "Bayan" picture created by Viktor Vasnetsov in 1910.